Center for Pluralism

 Thanks to Fatima, who quietly saw my inner struggle about returning to Dallas.

-She found a place and suggested we purchase it.
+She went to work, and found a place and suggested we purchase it.
 Her encouragement and enthusiasm became an important part of this decision.

-Sometimes people help us move forward without making noise.
+Sometimes people help us move forward without making it visible.

 Past Leadership in Dallas